Supply of prohibited drugs

 [Where the allegation is that the accused did not have physical possession of the substance

-The Crown must prove that [the accused] intentionally had the substance in some place to which [he/she] had access and might go to obtain physical custody or control of it to the exclusion of any other person.]
+The Crown must prove that the accused intentionally had the substance in some place to which they had access and might go to obtain physical custody or control of it to the exclusion of any other person.]

 [Where the allegation is of joint possession, add

-— either alone or together with some other person acting jointly with [him/her] in possessing the substance.]
+— either alone or together with some other person acting jointly with them in possessing the substance.]

-The Crown must also prove that in intentionally having such custody or control of the substance, [the accused] knew or believed at the time that the substance was a prohibited drug.
-The Crown does not have to prove that [the accused] knew that the drug was the particular one specified in the charge, but it does have to prove beyond reasonable doubt that [the accused] knew or believed that it was a prohibited drug.
-The Crown may do so by proving [the accused] actually knew or believed that what [he/she] had custody or control of was a prohibited drug, or was aware that there was a significant or real chance that it was.
+The Crown must also prove that in intentionally having such custody or control of the substance, the accused knew or believed at the time that the substance was a prohibited drug.
+The Crown does not have to prove that the accused knew that the drug was the particular one specified in the charge, but it does have to prove beyond reasonable doubt that the accused knew or believed that it was a prohibited drug.
+The Crown may do so by proving the accused actually knew or believed that what they had custody or control of was a prohibited drug.

 [Where appropriate, add

-It is [the accused’s] actual knowledge or belief which must be proved, not what some person in [the accused’s] position may have known or believed.
+It is the accused’s actual knowledge or belief which must be proved, not what some person in the accused’s position may have known or believed.
 However, knowledge or belief may be inferred or concluded from consideration of the surrounding circumstances, provided any such inference or conclusion is a rational one and is not based on speculation or suspicion.
-Because of the requirement that the Crown proves this beyond reasonable doubt, any inference or conclusion that you draw about [the accused’s] knowledge or belief must be the only rational inference or conclusion open on the evidence.
-In this context, you may consider as one of the circumstances to be taken into account what a reasonable person in the position of [the accused] would have known or believed as to the nature of the substance that the person had in [his/her] custody or control.
-However, I must stress that what you are concerned with is whether you are satisfied that [the accused] [himself/herself] had this knowledge or belief that the substance was a prohibited drug.
+If you are satisfied the accused was aware there was a significant or real chance the substance was a prohibited drug it would be open to you to draw the inference that this element has been proved.
+Because of the requirement that the Crown proves this beyond reasonable doubt, any inference or conclusion that you draw about the accused’s knowledge or belief must be the only rational inference or conclusion open on the evidence.
+In this context, you may consider as one of the circumstances to be taken into account what a reasonable person in the position of the accused would have known or believed as to the nature of the substance that the person had in their custody or control.
+However, I must stress that what you are concerned with is whether you are satisfied that the accused themself had this knowledge or belief that the substance was a prohibited drug.

 [Canvass evidence on the issue of knowledge, etc and opposing submissions.]]